Unmixing the Wilson line defect CFT. Part I: spectrum and kinematics: Construction of components of supermultiplets as composite operators

 with

 where $\mathcal{I}$ is defined in \eqref{IRsymmdef}.
 Notice that $A$ and $B$ are linear combinations of the two R-symmetry structures appearing in \eqref{phi2psi2terminSuperPR5pointfun}, as they should.
-Projecting once again onto the appropriare R-symmetry singlets we obtain from \eqref{generatingcorrpsi2phi2O} the generating correlators for two-point functions to be
+Projecting \eqref{generatingcorrpsi2phi2O} onto the appropriate R-symmetry singlets we obtain the generating correlators for two-point functions: